 The last is Muhammad Quraish Shihab’s Tafsir al-Mishbah.
 Muhammad Quraish Shihab was born in Rappang, South Sulawesi, on February 16, 1944.
 He obtained a Bachelor's degree (1967), Master’s degree (1969), and doctorate (1982) in Qur’anic Exegesis from Al-Azhar University.
 Shihab has produced various works.
 Among his numerous works, Tafsir Al- Mishbah is the most well-known.
-It took him four years and three months to write this work, starting in Cairo (Egypt) on Friday, 18th June 1999,(Shihab, 2017: I/xviii) and finish it in Jakarta (Indonesia) on Friday, 5th September 2003.(Shihab, 2017: XV/759)
+It took him four years and three months to write this work (Shihab, 2017: XV/759)

-Tafsīr bi al-ma’thūr, or interpreting using al-riwāyah (narration of the Qur’an, the Sunnah, and the traditions of the Companions and the Successors) as the primary source, is the general style of interpretation employed by Shihab in his writings.(Hidayat, 2020: 29-76) He employs the reason in addition to the tafsīr bi al-ma’thūr style.
-Shihab believes ta’wīl can help understand the Qur’an's relevance in today's world and the future.
+Tafsīr bi al-ma’thūr, or interpreting using al-riwāyah (narration of the Qur’an, the Sunnah, and the traditions of the Companions and the Successors) as the primary source, is the general style of interpretation employed by Shihab in his writings (Hidayat, 2020: 29-76).
+He employs the reason in addition to the tafsīr bi al-ma’thūr style.
+Shihab believes ta’wīl can help understand the Qur’an's relevance in today's world and into the future.
 In light of this logical interpretation, it appears that Shihab agreed with Mohammed Arkoun’s (Algerian-born Muslim scholar) view that interpreting the Qur’anic passages also requires reason because the Qur’an offers countless interpretation opportunities.
-The passages are, therefore, never definitive or limited to a single interpretation but rather continually open to new ones.(Budiana & Gandara, 2021: 85-91)
+The passages are, therefore, never definitive or limited to a single interpretation but rather continually open to new ones (Budiana & Gandara, 2021: 85-91).

-The Sufi Thoughts in the Contemporary Indonesian Tafsīr
+The Sufi thoughts in the contemporary Indonesian Tafsīr

-To avoid expanding the discussion, this article only analyzes three themes that are central to Sufism: asceticism (zuhd), trust (tawakkul), and divine love (maḥabbah) in the four contemporary tafsīr books above.
+To avoid expanding the discussion, this article only analyzes three themes that are central to Sufism.
+These are asceticism (zuhd), trust (tawakkul), and divine love (maḥabbah) in the four contemporary tafsīr books stated above.
 Sufism emphasizes asceticism (zuhd) rather highly.
 It is one of the maqām (stations) that a Sufi must undergo.
 Etymologically, it means raghab ʿan shay’in wa tarkuhū--not being interested in something and leaving it.
-Individuals performing zuhd are known as zāhid.(Syukur, 1997) Extreme ascetic behaviors, such as traveling without food, living alone, using wool clothing, and not working, were prevalent in the second century A.H. and were criticized when classical Ṣūfism emerged.
-Criticisms of these practices have appeared in the literature since the third century A.H.
+Individuals performing zuhd are known as zāhid (Syukur, 1997).
+Extreme ascetic behaviours, such as traveling without food, living alone, using wool clothing, and not working, were prevalent in the second century A.H. and were criticized when classical Ṣūfism emerged.
+Criticisms of these practices have appeared in literature since the third century A.H.
 Early writers of the Ṣūfī school, including al-Muḥāsibī (d.
 857), al-Kharrāz (d.
 899), and al-Sarrāj (d.
-988), addressed this issue and demolished their behaviors.(Özel, 2022: 647- 659).
-Many scholars, especially experts on Sufism, have provided definitions of zuhd. ʿAlī ibn Abī Ṭālib (ʿAli, 1954: I/157-158) interprets it as not being jealous of those greedy for the world, whether he is a believer or not.(Kalābādhī, 1994: 65)
+988), addressed this issue (Özel, 2022: 647- 659).
+Many scholars, especially experts on Sufism, have provided definitions of zuhd. ʿAlī ibn Abī Ṭālib (Ali, 1954: I/157-158) interprets it as not being jealous of those greedy for the world, whether he is a believer or not (Kalābādhī, 1994: 65).

 Zuhd, according to Rābiʿah al-ʿAdawiyyah, is an inward state of detachment from everything other than God rather than just physical abstinence from worldly pleasures.
 Her well-known statement, "O God!
-If I worship You for fear of Hell, burn me in Hell; and if I worship You in hope of Paradise, exclude me from Paradise; but if I worship You for Your Own sake, do not be reluctant to show Your everlasting Beauty," illustrates her belief that true asceticism involved a heart free from anything but divine love.(Nicholson, 2002: 82)
+If I worship You for fear of Hell, burn me in Hell; and if I worship You in hope of Paradise, exclude me from Paradise; but if I worship You for Your Own sake, do not be reluctant to show Your everlasting Beauty," illustrates her belief that true asceticism involved a heart free from anything but divine love (Nicholson, 2002: 82).